Menu Close

 New behavioral analytics capabilities

-This previously unavailable business intelligence is enabling them to make science-based choices about where on the client journey they want to improve or differentiate.
+These are all examples of previously unavailable insights into client behavior that are enabling asset managers to make science-based decisions about where on the client journey they want to improve or differentiate.

 New behavioral analytics capabilities

-For example, we help asset managers set targets by knowing the different ballparks other firms operate in and how they compare.
-We achieve this via dispersion analysis that highlights where on the client journey firms’ effects on client behavior are either widely dispersed or tightly grouped.
-As it turns out, at a high level, the greatest differences are in the marketing and sales stages.
+Starting with the basics, the Behavioral Benchmark helps asset managers know the different ballparks other firms operate in and how they compare.
+We achieve this by identifying where on the client journey firms’ effects on their clients’ behavior are either widely dispersed or tightly grouped.

-Forecasts – if you know where you have come from, you can work out where you’re going.
-So, as well as measuring and comparing, we also want to give asset managers the ability to predict the effect they have on their clients’ behavior.
-We have built a prototype forecasting capability and early tests indicate that we may be able to forecast with between 86% and 95% accuracy.
-We intend to test this for another year before going live.
+Lastly, if you carry on doing the same thing, you are likely to continue to create the same effect in clients.
+To define this link between past and future behavior, we are preparing to help asset managers predict their effect on client behavior.
+Specifically, we have built a prototype forecasting capability and early tests indicate that we may be able to forecast with between 86% and 95% accuracy.
+We intend to test this for another year before going live in 2023.

 Adam Grainger